pivotal/docs-tap/scc/ootb-supply-chain-testing.hbs.md

 As mentioned in the prerequisites section, this supply chain builds on the previous Out of the Box Supply Chain, so only additions are included here.

-To make sure you have configured the namespace correctly, it is important that the namespace has the following objects in it (including the ones marked with '_new_' whose explanation and details are provided below):
+To make sure you have configured the namespace correctly, the namespace must have the following objects in it (including the ones marked with '_new_' whose explanation and details are provided below):

 - **registries secrets**: Kubernetes secrets of type